sbahrin3/lebah-rest-jetty/ABOUT.md

 # lebah-rest-jetty

-This is my approach of RESTful framework.
+This is my approach to the RESTful framework.
 This makes sense because I want something lightweight and straightforward without the heavy abstractions of Spring Boot.
 I want full control over the framework without dealing with excessive configurations or unnecessary features of Spring Boot.

 ## Why Not Spring Boot?